Célestin Hennion

 Célestin Hennion CVO (8 September 1862 - 14 March 1915) was a French police officer who rose to head the Prefecture of Police (Préfecture de Police).
-He was responsible for the reorganisation of the Préfecture and the introduction of The Tiger Brigades, ancestor of the French judicial police.
+He was responsible for the reorganisation of the Préfecture and the introduction of The Tiger Brigades, the precursor of the French judicial police.
 In France, he is considered to be one of the pioneers of modern policing.

 Early life

 Hennion was born in Gommegnies in 1862, to Joseph Ghislain Hannion, a farm labourer, and Marie-Catherine Basilaire and he was educated at Lycée Le Quesnoy.
 After leaving grammar school he joined the French Army, and was posted to Tunisia as part of the 110th Infantry Regiment, from 1880 until 1885 during which time Tunisia became a French Protectorate.

 Police career

 On returning to France he joined the police force and in 1886 was an inspector in a specialised railways squad.
 Hennion had a rapid rise through the force, and was moved into intelligence work where he investigated organisations intent on over-throwing the Third Republic.
 During the 1890s, Hennion investigated the counter-evidence provided by Georges Picquart during the Dreyfus affair, becoming a strong supporter of Alfred Dreyfus.
 Hennion also thwarted several attacks against political figures and the state, including the 1899 coup d'état by Paul Déroulède, and was dispatched with additional troops to quell unrest in Rennes during the second Dreyfus trial.
 In 1899 Hennion was given the responsibility of protecting the French Head of State.

 On 30 January 1907, Hennion was made the Director of General Security by Georges Clemenceau, and that year Hennion suggested the creation of mobile police brigades, which later became known as the Brigades du Tigre.
-Hennion was part of modernist movement within the French republic that included people like Aristide Briand and Louis Lépine, the Préfet de Police from 1899 to 1913, who brought new ideas into French policing introducing forensic equipment and methods of investigation.
+Hennion was part of modernist movement within the French republic that included people like Aristide Briand and Louis Lépine, the Préfet de Police from 1899 to 1913, who brought new ideas into French policing, introducing forensic equipment and methods of investigation.

 In 1910 Hennion set up the first police training school, a vocational school for active service staff of the 'Prefecture de Police'.
 The next year, Hennion set up the Brigade Renseignements Généraux, which later become the Direction centrale des renseignements généraux, a committed intelligence service of the French Police.
 Hennion continually pushed to separate the policing within France from political control, and in 1911 unsuccessfully attempted to replace the de facto mayoral command with that of the chief of police.

 Hennion was appointed Préfet de Police on 31 March 1913, succeeding Louis Lépine.
 He was in post for too short a period to be totally effective but he continued the reforms of his predecessor dividing the police force into three main departments: judicial, intelligence and policy agenda.
 Ill health forced his retirement from the post on 2 September 1914.

 Hennion died in March 1915 and he is buried in the family tomb in Gommegnies, France.